parvvaresh/SnappFood/README.md

 2. Enter your Persian text and click the submit button.
 3. The model will classify the input text as either positive or negative, displaying the result on the page.

-## Custom Pre-processing Pipeline
+## Custom Pre-processing Pipelines

+### Classical Machine Learning Models

-The app uses a custom pre-processing pipeline implemented in Python.
-The pipeline performs the following steps:
+For classical models, the app uses a custom pre-processing pipeline implemented in the `PreProcess.py` module.
+This pipeline performs the following steps:

 - **Punctuation Removal**: Removes both English and Persian punctuations.
 - **Diacritics Removal**: Strips Arabic diacritics such as Tashdid, Fatha, and Sukun.